 3. Can I get a refund instead of getting unused ticket credits?

 More often than not, airline tickets are non-refundable.
-This is because refundable tickets cost more and purchasing them is a decision that must be made at the time of purchase.
+This is because refundable tickets cost more and buying them is a decision that must be made at the time of purchase.

 Getting a refund depends on the airline’s rules and most situations do not permit a refund.
 Refunding non-refundable tickets is typically only allowed when there is a major schedule change and the traveler isn’t willing to accept the new option.
-However, the airlines did make some exceptions to their refund rules during the pandemic.
+That said, some exceptions may exist in rare cases.
 Christopherson can help you look up the rules for your ticket and request a refund for tickets that match the refund policies.
 Additional service fees may apply.

 4. Can unused tickets be transferred?
 What do we do with unused tickets for former employees?

 Most major domestic airlines allow name changes for a name change fee.
 Most international carriers do not allow for transferrable tickets.
-Talk to your Account Manager to see if your airline contracts waive name change fees.
-Keep in mind that name changes are only allowed for wholly unused tickets and the difference in fare is always owed.
+Your Account Manager can help you find out if your airline contracts waive name change fees.
+Keep in mind that name changes are only allowed for wholly unused tickets and any difference in fare is always owed.

 Christopherson’s software platform, AirPortal, shows whether a ticket is transferrable in a toggle located next to the unused ticket (in the unused ticket report).
-The toggle should be turned on for any tickets belonging to former employees so that they can be applied to other travelers’ reservations.
+Here are a few best practices for managing and transferring unused tickets:

-5. Two of our former employees have unused airline tickets as a result of the COVID-19 shutdown.
-We tried to use some of their credits to book travel for a different employee but the airline charged us $300 to transfer the credit.
+5. We tried to use unused airline credits from former employees, but the airline charged us $300 to transfer the credit.
 Is there any way around this?

 Unfortunately, the airlines set their own rules and fees and they do enforce them.
 For cases like this, where a name has to be changed, many airlines do charge name change fees, and there may be a cost for the difference in fare.